 A Musical Lament For Those Who Don't Feel The Magic Of Christmas

-Most Christmas songs are upbeat, like Mariah Carey's, "All I Want For Christmas Is You."
-Others are funn yor loaded with double entendre, like the Jackson 5's rendition of "I Saw Mommy Kissing Santa Claus."
-The rest are midnight mass favorites, likes "Silent Night."
+Most Christmas songs are upbeat, such as Mariah Carey's "All I Want For Christmas Is You."
+Others are funny or loaded with double entendres, such as the Jackson 5's rendition of "I Saw Mommy Kissing Santa Claus."
+The rest are midnight mass favorites, such as "Silent Night."

 All good.
 All great.